Jer-B/Foundry_Lottery/README.md

 Contract is deployed at xxxx
 [View on Sepolia]()

-It is a contract thats reate a proveably random smart contract lottery.
+It is a contract thats create a proveably random smart contract lottery.
 A true randomness.
 Can't cheat for guessing numbers or whatever can be usually guessed.

 I used the 32 hours long video from Cyfrin Foundry Blockchain course to learn about Foundry.